cbensonIstari/Open_Orchestra_Mod-Sim_DIDS/README.md

-# All of this work done in collaboration with the OMG MBACQ DEE User Group.... to be migrated to an official OMG Repo soon!
+# All of this work done in collaboration with the OMG MBACQ User Group.... to be migrated to an official OMG Repo soon!

 # Open Orchestra Modeling and Simulation Data Item Description Repository